NIT-Administrative-Systems/unoconv/README.md

 # PHP wrapper over Unoconv [![Build Status](https://travis-ci.org/NIT-Administrative-Systems/SysDev-unoconv.svg?branch=master)](https://travis-ci.org/NIT-Administrative-Systems/SysDev-unoconv)
+**Note:** We folded this into the repo that needed it to simplify upgrades, so this package is now deprecated.

 Simple way for documents conversion into various formats.

 For example: html -> docx, html -> pdf, docx -> html and many more.